 A total of 1,537,836 participants (mean age 29.5±4.1 years, 71.5% men) were included in the final analysis (Figure 1).
 According to 4-year cumulative burden of alcohol consumption stratified by moderate to heavy drinking or not, 57.8% (n=889,382) were in burden 0 group, 13.2% (n=203,374) in burden 1 group, 9.6% (n=148,087) in burden 2 group, 9.4% (n=144,023) in burden 3 group, and 9.9% (n=152,970) in burden 4 group.
 Baseline characteristics of the study population are presented in Table 1.
 The proportion of men and current smokers were significantly higher in the groups with a higher cumulative alcohol consumption burden.
 Regarding underlying comorbidities, the prevalence of hypertension and dyslipidemia tended to increase with the increasing cumulative alcohol consumption burden.
 The prevalence of obesity also increased according to the increase of cumulative alcohol consumption burden.

-4-year cumulative alcohol consumption burdens for moderate to heavy drinking and the risk of incident AF
+4-year cumulative alcohol consumption burden and the risk of incident AF

 During mean 5.6±1.2 years of follow-up duration (8,533,037 PYs of follow-up), 3,066 participants were diagnosed with new-onset AF (IR, 0.36 per 1000 PY).
 The number of events, crude IR, unadjusted hazard ratios (HRs), and Kaplan-Meier curves for incidence probability of AF according to cumulative alcohol consumption burden are presented in Table 2 and Figure 3.
 Generally, subjects with a higher cumulative burden of alcohol consumption during a 4-year showed a higher IR for AF than those who sustained non to mild drinking (burden 0).
 Adjusted HRs for the risk of new-onset AF according to the cumulative alcohol consumption burden evaluated on 4-year consecutive health examinations are presented in Table 2 and Figure 4A.
 Subjects with burdens 1, 3, and 4 were associated with 14%, 16%, and 25% increase in the risk of AF compared to the burden 0 group, respectively (Table 2 and Figure 4A).